mmitch/stack-calc/README.md

 ### tokens

 A command is split into tokens separated by whitespace.
-Any token that is not a special command will be put on the stack.
+Any token that is not an operation or a group delimiter will be put on the stack.
 These tokens should only be numeric values or everything will break.

-### commands
+### operations

 (notation: *T1* is the value at the top of the current stack, *T2* is the second-to-top value and so on)